 One thing that it is great to get in the habit of is to name your campaigns something memorable.
 If you don’t, you can wind up with similar sounding campaigns that are hard to differentiate in your email marketing program.

-For example, I have two courses named Best Darn Email Marketing Campaign Ever and Amazing Email Newsletters.
+For example, I had two courses named Best Darn Email Marketing Campaign Ever and Amazing Email Newsletters.
 While I did make different names, different content and different sales funnels, in my email provider I didn’t use them in full.
 Instead I have a confusing mish-mash of “which email marketing course is this one?”

 Additionally you can use an abbreviation so that you don’t have huge email names.
 For example, on paid courses I have MMC (for Mini Marketing Course) and then the initials of the course.
 So the “How To Build A Social Media Author Platform” course emails become MMCSMA (mini marketing course, social media authors).